Rotation-dependent $I$-Love-$Q$-$\delta M$ relations in perturbation theory: Multipolar properties of the star

 In this setting, first and second order stationary and axisymmetric perturbation tensors are constructed over a static and spherically symmetric background configuration.
 The gauge freedom present in the perturbative framework is then conveniently chosen to find the field equations and the matching conditions between the inner and outer regions of the star.
 The system of equations is then closed provided a perturbed \eos is specified with a unique barotropic relation governing the dependence between the energy density $E$ and pressure $P$ at every order.
 Finally, for a given \eos describing the background configuration, the entire solution is uniquely determined for some value of the central pressure $\Pc$ and angular velocity $\OS$.

-The interior problem in the background configuration (order zero) is described by the so-called Tolman-Oppenheimer-Volkoff (TOV) equation~\cite{tolman,oppenheimer_volkoff}.
+The interior problem in the background configuration (order zero) is described by the so-called Tolman--Oppenheimer--Volkoff (TOV) equation~\cite{tolman,oppenheimer_volkoff}.
 Provided the star has a finite radius, which is not a priori ensured~\cite{Rendall_1991}, the mass $\Mb(\Pc)$ and radius $\Rb(\Pc)$ are fixed by imposing the matching conditions with a Schwarzschild exterior.

 Likewise, the first order interior problem is matched with the first order vacuum exterior to give the angular momentum $\JS(\Pc,\OS)$, which is related with the moment of inertia via

 The second order problem can be expanded into the Legendre polynomials with only the $l=0$ and $l=2$ terms.
 The matching conditions in the $l=0$ problem fix the value of $\dM(\Pc)$ (see the amendment in~\cite{reina:2014_amending}), which is the contribution of the mass at second order, so that the total mass is